 This chapter provides an entry point for this thesis.
-First the motivation of exploring this topic is presented.
+First, the motivation of exploring this topic is presented.
 In addition, the research questions of this thesis are outlined.
-Lastly the methodology on how to answer these questions will be explained.
-This master thesis is associated with the FFG COMET project ProMetHeus (#904919).
-The developed software is used and further developed for modelling in the ProMetHeus project.
+Finally, the structure of this thesis is described, explaining how each part contributes to answering the research questions.